Executive HI Program Description

 The Executive Health Informatics Program is designed to take full advantage of the broad knowledge and expertise of students.
 Each student is an experienced professional recognized as an expert in their area.
 Students actively teach each other and create new knowledge as they interact, keeping the curriculum up-to-date and on the cusp of real issues facing today's health care organizations.
 This cohesive group of learners becomes a personal network that serves as an invaluable resource far beyond graduation.

 The Distance Learning Edge: Just as information technology is revolutionizing health care delivery, it is opening new doors in higher education.
 As a national leader in both health informatics and distance education, the University of Missouri–Columbia is uniquely prepared to apply the benefits of new technology not only in its curriculum, but also in the teaching process itself.
 Students across North America and the world share the flexibility of learning at a distance – at times and places that fit their schedules – while maintaining the valuable element of personal interaction.
 What you learn in this program sets a standard for your future success in the face of constant technological change in the health care industry.

 Since on-campus sessions are minimal, students primarily participate in distance-learning activities.
 Students submit and receive assignments electronically, communicate through discussion forums and e-mail, and participate in live Internet chats that complement individual study and readings, creating a seamless learning experience.
 The availability of individual instruction allows even novice computer users to participate fully, as they learn the finer points of technology at their own pace.

-Dual Degree Options: Students seeking a master's degree in health informatics at MU may expand their studies to a dual degree with the executive program in Health Services Management (MHA).
+Dual Degree Options: Students seeking a master's degree in health informatics at MU may expand their studies to a dual degree with the executive program in Health Administration (MHA).
 Earning a dual degree takes less time than completing two degrees independently, and takes advantage of overlaps between the two curricula.